 Zelda Cheatle - expert in photography - curator, author, lecturer, consultant

-Visualisations showing examples of how the project will be exhibited within Hirst Wood as part of the 2024 Saltaire Arts Trail.
+Visualisations showing examples of how the work could be exhibited within woodland.